 One of the questions I get asked most often is: do you eat bread?

 And people are usually surprised when I say that bread is one of my favorite things to eat.
-Of course I eat bread!
+Of course, I eat bread!
 I love the smell of fresh bread in the morning, whole grains, and all of the ways you can use bread in recipes.

-The truth is, bread as a general category is usually processed and high in sugar and simple carbohydrates – which can cause weight gain and other issues.
-Also, the main problem with wheat (unless you have celiac disease or a severe gluten sensitivity that has been diagnosed) is that we eat too much of it as a society in general.
+The truth is, most bread is usually processed, high in sugar, and high in simple carbohydrates – which can cause weight gain, heart disease, and other issues.
+Also, the main problem with wheat (unless you have celiac disease or severe gluten sensitivity that has been diagnosed) is that we eat too much of it as a society in general.

 That’s where this post comes in!

-- Be wary of “wheat” or even “100% whole wheat” — some breads will have this as an ingredient but are still highly processed and refined
+- Anything with “enriched,” “bleached,” or “unbleached” as part of the first ingredient.
+“Enriched wheat” essentially means “White Flour”.
+Be wary of “wheat” or even “100% whole wheat” — some breads will have this as an ingredient but aren’t truly made with whole-grain flour, and are still highly processed and refined.

 - Anything with less than 2g fiber per serving